cemreefe/cemreefe.github.io/source/posts/2025/01/09/client-side-rss-reader.md

 ### Saving user state

-There is no backend, so there is no place we can store user data to take relevant decisions.
-I made an intentional decision of not using a server, so I needed to provide the user a way to save their feed.
+I made an intentional decision of not using a backend, so there is no place we can store user data to make relevant decisions.
+From a product/functionality perspective, I still needed to provide the user a way to save their feed.

 My preferred solution to this problem was to save everything user-state-wise in the url parameters.
-In this way, if the user bookmarks their feed, they will always be able to reach it.
+This way, if the user bookmarks their feed, they will always be able to reach it.

 See for yourself, take a look at this hideous url: <https://rss-reader.dutl.uk/?feeds=https%3A%2F%2Ffeeds.simplecast.com%2F54nAGcIl%2Chttps%3A%2F%2Fwww.nasa.gov%2Ffeeds%2Fiotd-feed%2F&ttl=30&blocklist=&truncLim=100>